balr411/RVcov/inst/extdata/README.md

 6. To ensure some truly associated variants, we set nh<sup>2</sup>
     = 50.
 Since n = 503, this meant assigning h<sup>2</sup> = 0.0994.
 We
-    then calculate the proportionality constant for the true effect sizes.
+    then calculated the proportionality constant for the true effect sizes.

-7. We simulated the phenotype from a normal distribution with mean equal to the linear combination of the true effect size and individual level genotype, and the variance equal to 1-h<sup>2</sup>.
+7. We simulated the phenotype from a normal distribution with mean equal to the linear combination of the true effect size and individual level genotypes, and the variance equal to 1-h<sup>2</sup>.